 We produce and supply cost-effective, quality-controlled generic drugs across the world, both in highly regulated markets like the USA, Europe & Japan, and other parts of the world like Africa, Latin America & ASEAN countries.

-If we talk about future possibilities, India has the potential to become a research & clinical trial hub, a $35 billion opportunity over the next five years, enabling higher value-added jobs.
+If we talk about future possibilities, India could become a research and clinical trial hub worth $35 billion over the next five years, enabling higher value-added jobs.
 In fact, the Indian healthcare and pharmaceutical sectors are slated to grow by a whopping 754 percent by 2060.
 (Source: Statista)

 Even Mckinsey expected the Indian pharmaceutical market to hit USD 55 billion in 2020, with the potential to reach USD 70 billion in an aggressive growth scenario.